xzy-xzy/DEDC/README.md

 # DEDC
-Dataset and code for paper "Investigating the (De)Composition Capabilities of Large Language Models in Natural-to-Formal Language Conversion".
+Dataset and code for the paper "Investigating the (De)Composition Capabilities of Large Language Models in Natural-to-Formal Language Conversion".

 ## Dataset
 The dataset is available as `*.jsonl` files in `dataset`.
 The `*.pkl` files are data files that can be used directly for evaluation codes.
 For filenames: